Windposts are designed to suit the construction industry, although other professions may come across them every so often.

 Windposts are also a cheaper option than columns and reinforced concrete, and take much less time to install and construct.

-Windposts provide strength, stability, and structural support where there is lots of cladding, and where there are multiple window apertures found in masonry panels.
+Windposts provide strength, stability, and structural support where there is lots of cladding, and where there are multiple window apertures found in support of masonry panels.

-Windposts are used when conducting masonry walls in order to increase the strength and lateral stability of the structure.
-They also protect panelling against external forces, whether it be the wind or weights put on handrails.
+Windposts in walls are used when conducting masonry walls in order to increase the strength and lateral stability of the structure and protect your masonry panelling against any horizontal forces such as wind pressure, crowd, or handrail loads.

-You can’t just place windposts anywhere on a structure.
-In order to place windposts in the right place, an engineer will make accurate measurements and calculations to find the perfect place for the windposts.
+In order to place them in the right place, a structural engineer will make accurate measurements and calculations to find the perfect place for them.

 Types of Windpost